petartotev/PT_Demo_ML.NETests/README.md

 ---

-### Data
+## Data

 ---

-### DemoMLNet.Data.Gatherer (Data Gatherer / web crawler)
+## DemoMLNet.Data.Gatherer (Web Crawler)

 DemoMLNet.Data.Gatherer is a .NET Core 3.1 Console Application.
-It is implemented to play the role of a **web crawler**.
+It is implemented to play the role of a web crawler.
 Once an instance of DataGatherer is instantiated it creates new HttpClient and AngleSharp HtmlParser objects.
 They are used within a for-loop that goes through a number of pages with URLs that end with an article/category number.
 For example: https://www.flagman.bg/article/{articleId}
 The result of this crawling is a string.
-It is cleaned from all its html elements and is saved as a .txt file.
+It is cleaned from all its html tag elements and is saved as a .txt file.
-The .txt files gathered would be used to train the ML models - 80% for training and 20% for evaluating the accuracy of the algorithm used.
+The .txt files gathered would be used to train a ML model (usually 80% for training and 20% for evaluating the accuracy of the algorithm used).

 ---

-### Tasks
+## Tasks

 ---

-### BinaryClassification
+## BinaryClassification

-### DemoMLNet.Tasks.BinaryClassification / (Sentiment Analysis)
+### DemoMLNet.Tasks.BinaryClassification (Sentiment Analysis)

-#### **Algorithms (Trainers) used:**

-mlContext.BinaryClassification.Trainers
+#### **Algorithms** (MLContext.BinaryClassification.Trainers):

 - .FastTree
   - Accuracy: 77.06%